How to Introduce the 6 Syllable Types

 open syllables word construction phonics center activity

 All Access member?
-Download free.
+Download here.

-A Vowel-consonant-e syllable is called by a lot of other names- silent E, bossy E, magic E, or just VCe.
+A vowel-consonant-e syllable is called by a lot of other names- silent E, bossy E, magic E, or just VCe.
 All of them refer to the same thing.
 There’s a vowel, followed by a consonant and an ending E. The final E turns the vowel before it into a long vowel sound.

 I introduce this syllable by using some of the CVC words from my closed syllable lessons and showing my students what happens when silent E (I usually call him “bossy E” because it “makes” the vowel say its name) is tacked onto the end.